AlexanderStocks/JavaJanitor/README.md

 Java Janitor also provides plugins for popular IDEs, including Eclipse and IntelliJ IDEA.
 These plugins provide real-time analysis of your code as you write it, and generate reports and recommendations for improving code quality.

 Reporting
-Java Janitor generates reports on code quality metrics, including code complexity, maintainability, and adherence to coding standards and best practices.
+Java Janitor generates reports on code quality metric, including code complexity, maintainability, and adherence to coding standards and best practices.
 Reports can be viewed in a variety of formats, including HTML, XML, and CSV.

 Contributing
 Contributions to Java Janitor are welcome!
 If you have an idea for a new feature, a bug report, or a pull request, please submit it to the GitHub repository.